fundor333/DigitalTea/content/post/2020/experiment-with-peach-tea/index.md

 Make 90 C hot water and put for 8 minute the tea.
 After this I let it cool into the fridge to my personal ideal cold tea temperature.

-After this i tasted and I find more bitter and more like an hot peach tea.
+After this I tasted and I find more bitter and more like an hot peach tea.
 I like it but it isn't the cold tea I was working to.

 ## Brew with ice